title

 label label Apple label Type-3:

-Third pressing has dark apple label, with "Sold in U.K ..." text located on top and "("An E.M.I.
+The third pressing has a dark apple label, with the "Sold in U.K ..." text located at the top and the "("An E.M.I.
 Recording")" text located on the left.
-Released by stereo and mono.
+Released in stereo and mono.

 The "SOLD IN U.K. SUBJECT TO ..." statement was removed.